 Well, inflation can go down a couple of ways.
-The first is through central bank intervention – the government can print less money (on paper or via electronic currency lent to banks), or raise interest rates to make it more expensive for people and companies to borrow money.
+The first is through central bankers’ intervention – the government can print less money (on paper or via electronic currency lent to banks), or raise interest rates to make it more expensive for people and companies to borrow money.

 Raise Interest Rates

 The Fed will make these moves gently, not only because being aggressive will lead us back to recession.
-But also because for the last 20 years, American people and companies have built their lives around a low-interest rate.
+But also because for the last 20 years, American people and companies have built their lives around a lower interest rate.
 The Fed’s 2022 target for their interest rate is 3.5%, and historically, that’s not that high.

 The Food Institute just did a great piece on how consumers are starting to make different decisions as food prices continue to rise.
-They cite a Vericast study that 27% of consumers changed grocery stores in the last 6 months to save money.
+They cite a Vericast study that 27% of consumers changed their grocery store in the last 6 months to save money.
 In the last 6 months, 61% decided to dine out or order takeout less.

 To quote Janet Yellen, “I think you should see [inflation] as a consequence of recovery from a very severe shock due to the pandemic and something that will work itself out over time.”
 She’s been a little over-optimistic on inflation, but I think she’s right here.

 A common rule of thumb has been a two-year time lag between monetary policy and inflation impact.
 So, about two more years of ugly.
-But that’s an average, that recent studies show is more like 29 months, and highly variable.
+But that’s an average, that recent studies show more like 29 months, and highly variable.